Renaissance Art

 Causes of the Renaissance

-What caused this rebirth of the visual arts is still unclear: the 14th century (trecento) in Europe witnessed several catastrophic harvests, the Black Death (1346), and a continuing war between England and France.
+What caused this rebirth of the visual arts is still unclear.
+Although Europe had emerged from the Dark Ages under Charlemagne (c.800), and had seen the resurgence of the Christian Church with its 12th/13th-century Gothic style building program, the 14th century in Europe witnessed several catastrophic harvests, the Black Death (1346), and a continuing war between England and France.
 Hardly ideal conditions for an outburst of creativity, let alone a sustained rinascita of paintings, drawings, sculptures and new buildings.
 Moreover, the Church - the biggest patron of the arts - was racked with disagreements about spiritual and secular issues.

 Increased Prosperity

 However, more positive currents were also evident.
-In Italy, Venice and Genoa had grown rich on trade with the Orient, while Florence was a centre of wool, silk and jewellery production, and was home to the fabulous wealth of the art-conscious Medici dynasty.
+In Italy, Venice and Genoa had grown rich on trade with the Orient, while Florence was a centre of wool, silk and jewellery art, and was home to the fabulous wealth of the cultured and art-conscious Medici family.

 Weakness of the Church